 Role of the Attendant

-The attendant is a person who provides personal care or supports for the waiver person.
+The attendant is a person who provides personal care or support for the waiver person.
 The attendant is the person hired by the Employer of Record (EOR) who provides CD personal assistance, Short-term care for a child or adult that allows the primary caregiver relief.
 More services, or A waiver-paid service focused on presence of a caregiver for safety, but less on hands on caregiving.
 More services to the person.
 The attendant provides services that are authorized by DMAS or its designated service authorization agent.
 The attendant should have the knowledge, skills, and abilities to perform the functions and duties necessary to support the person who is receiving services.

 Becoming an Attendant